paullepoulpe/master-thesis/src/03_Background.md

 ```
 ## Optimizations

-The Delite MultiLoop Language (DMLL) formalism can be used to express a large number of parallel patterns from a small well defined core.
+The Delite `MultiLoop` Language (DMLL) formalism can be used to express a large number of parallel patterns from a small well defined core.
 This allows for some powerful transformations and optimizations to be expressed in a simple concise way.
 In this section we present three common optimization that are part of the Delite compilation pipeline: `ArrayOfStruct` to `StructOfArray`, vertical loop fusion and horizontal loop fusion.
 These transformations are not new ideas [@soa] [@loopfusion], however, they are essential in the context of Delite.
-They can remove dependencies between elements of strucured data as well as combine computations under the same scope to enable further optimizations.
+They can remove dependencies between elements of structured data as well as combine computations under the same scope to enable further optimizations.

-We will use the following snippet of code to illustrate the differents transformations a program goes through.
+We will use the following snippet of code to illustrate the different transformations a program goes through.

 ```scala
 case class PersonRecord(name: String, age: Int, height: Double)